Srirangam marriage hall fire

-The accident
+Fire

 The day of the marriage, 23 January 2004, was a Friday, which was considered auspicious as per Hindu custom.
-The marriage was celebrated in Padmapriya Marriage Hall, located in EV Srinivachari Road in Srirangam.
+The marriage was celebrated in Padmapriya Marriage Hall, located in EV Srinivasachari Road in Srirangam.
 The groom, Gururajan (40), was an employee of an insurance company and the bride Jayasri Ramanathan, was a school teacher.
 Since the crowd was large, the venue of the marriage was shifted to a makeshift open area on the first level of the hall that had a thatched roof.

 The fire spread at around 9:15 in the morning quickly to the makeshift stage, thatched roof, plastic chairs and clothing material, killing 30 people on the spot.
 The thatched roof fell on the visitors and the smoke engulfed in the hall masked the exit routes.
 It was reported that the victims fell over a handicapped person who was trying to escape.
 Fire personnel from Srirangam and Tiruchirappalli tried to doze off the fire, along with the support of locals.

 The injured people were admitted in the Srirangam Government Hospital and KAP Viswananathan Hospital in Tiruchirappalli.
 A total of 57 people were killed in the fire and 50 others were injured.
 The reason of the fire, based on the account of initial eyewitnesses was found out to be a short circuit initiated by a video camera which lit up the temporary thatched low roof set up on the first level of the hall.
 The people killed included the bridegroom Gururajan (40), 20 women and four children, three of whom were girls under the age of 10.
-The bride Jayasri(32) sustained brutal injuries.
-After the accident, burnt flesh, utensils and belongings of the visitors laid all over the place.
+The bride Jayasri (32) sustained brutal injuries.
+After the fire, burnt flesh, utensils and belongings of the visitors laid all over the place.
 The rescue operations were overseen by the then Collector of Tiruchirapalli, K. Manivasan, the Inspector-General of Police, S. George, the range DIG and City Police Commissioner, Sunil Kumar Singh.
 Most of the victims killed on the spot were the colleagues of the groom.